nation3/nationcred-datasets/data-sources/github/README.md

 - `github-usernames.csv`

-  Contains the GitHub username and the Ethereum address of each Nation3 citizen.
+  Contains the link between a GitHub username and an Ethereum address.